ShrekBoi505/c_snake_game/README.md

-Classic Snake Game written in C++
+# Classic Snake Game written in C++
+A simple implemention of the classic Snake Game

+## How to compile
-To compile, open up the "Developer Command Prompt for VS", go to the location of the main.cpp file, and run the below command: cl main.cpp && .\main.exe
+1) Open up the Developer Command Prompt for VS
+2) Go to the location of the main.cpp file
+3) Run the following command to compile and execute in one line:
+'''sh
+cl main.cpp && .\main.exe